The beef round is a large primal cut consisting mainly of the rear leg and rump of the animal.

 If you ever see something called a sirloin tip, guess what?
 It's the knuckle.
 And it's not from the sirloin, it's from the round.
 Calling it a sirloin tip doesn't make it more tender, although it might make it cost a little bit more.

 A whole knuckle can be made into steaks and roasts, but there's a bit of connective tissue in there holding those muscles together.
-If someone gave me a knuckle roast, I'd probably braise it, because those seams of connective tissue would be too chewy otherwise.
+A knuckle roast should probably be braised because those seams of connective tissue would be too chewy otherwise.

 By the way, there's another piece of meat that sometimes goes by the name sirloin tip, and it's actually the sirloin flap, which actually is from the beef sirloin primal.
 Sirloin flap is more like skirt steak, though, so it's completely different from the knuckle.